Hepatitis C Kidney Transplant a Blessing For Lee Manns

 “By the time I found out, I was already in the danger zone,” she said.
 “I fought it for eight years, but I couldn’t do it anymore.
 I was tired all the time and didn’t feel good.
 It was a general malaise.
 I would rather sit and read.
 I wasn’t hungry, but I was gaining weight.”

-Lee visited a specialist in Philadelphia, and for four years did overnight dialysis treatments at home.
+Lee visited a specialist in Philadelphia, and for four years completed overnight dialysis treatments at home.
 In May 2020, a friend suggested she also list for a transplant at Virtua Our Lady of Lourdes Hospital.

-Two months later on July 14, she received the call from Virtua that her new kidney was waiting.
+Two months later, on July 14, she received the call from Virtua that her new kidney was waiting.

-“I had reached a point that it was never going to happen,” Lee, 75, of Cherry Hill, said of receiving the transplant.
+“I had reached a point that it was never going to happen,” Lee, of Cherry Hill, said of receiving the transplant.
 “It’s made a huge difference.”

 Preventing Infection